phyboyzhang/parallel_full_gyro/README.md

 8. The cubic-b spline is used for the finite-element-method.

 9. This code can do integrated simulations as well as tracing the single particle orbit.

+10. Gyrocenter orbit equations with the 1st order and 2nd order accuracy are implemented.